Tjay Clarke: Early career

 Born on Chatham Island in New Zealand, Clarke spent his early childhood on the island before his family relocated to Australia, first to Perth before moving to Sydney.
 He attended Endeavour Sports High School in Australia before moving back to New Zealand attending St Patrick's College, Silverstream.
-He is the cousin of fellow professional rugby union player Chance Peni, who also grew up on Chatham Island.
+He is the brother of rugby player Sam Clarke and cousin of fellow professional rugby union player Chance Peni, who also grew up on Chatham Island.

 Professional career

 Clarke has represented in the National Provincial Championship since 2023, being named in their full squad for the 2024 Bunnings NPC.
 He was named in the squad for the 2025 Super Rugby Pacific season in November 2024.